-- 1. Access the call log. - a.
+1. Access the call log.

+- a.
 Press the HISTORY button. - b.
 The display will change to show your call log records.
 The caller's name is shown if known, otherwise the number.
 If you have any new missed call records, the button is illuminated and the call log will open showing your missed calls. - c.
 Use the ◀ left and right ► arrow keys to select which call log records you are viewing.
-The options are All, Outgoing, Incoming and Missed. - d.
-Use the ▲ up and down ▼ arrow keys to scroll through the records. - 2.
+The options are All, Outgoing < , Incoming and Missed < .
+On touch screen phones, press the icon for the type of call log records you want to display. - d.
+Use the $\blacktriangle$ up and down $\P$ arrow keys to scroll through the records. - 2.
 Press More and then press the +Contact soft key. - 3.
 Use the ▲ up and down ▼ arrow keys to switch between the name and number details for the new contact. - 4.
-Using the telephone keypad and the Bksp soft key you can edit the name and the number. - 5.
+Using the telephone keypad and the Bksp soft key you can edit the name and the number.
+When editing the number, use the Pause soft key to enter a comma (,) for a 1 second pause in the number dialing. - 5.
 When the name and number are set as required, press the Save soft key.
 To return without saving the name and number, press the Cancel soft key.